MnCLosSantos/mnc-weaponUi/README.md

 ## Installation

 1. **Clone or Download the Repository**:
-   - Clone this repository or download the ZIP file and extract it into your FiveM server's `resources` directory.
+   - Clone this repository or download the ZIP file and extract it into your FiveM server's `resources` directory making sure to rename "qb-weapons" and replace the original "qb-weapons" completely.

 2. **Add to Server Configuration**:
    - Add `ensure qb-weapons` to your `server.cfg` file to ensure the script loads.